-Juliet Davidow, PhD
+Juliet Davidow (she/her), PhD

 Dr. Juliet Davidow joined the Psychology Department as an Assistant Professor at Northeastern University in 2020, and established the Learning and Brain Development Lab.
 She earned her BA in Psychology from New York University and PhD in Psychology from Columbia University.
 She trained as a postdoc at Harvard University, and has also conducted research at UCLA and Weill-Cornell Medical College.
 The research at the Learning and Brain Development Lab bridges classic areas in Psychology, Neuroscience, and Computer Science.

-Haley graduated from Yale University in 2020 with a BS in Psychology.
-As an undergraduate, she worked in the Clinical Affective Neuroscience & Development Lab with Dr. Dylan Gee, where she completed her thesis on the use of acceptance to reduce anxiety in daily life.
-She also worked in the Social Cognitive Development Lab with Dr. Yarrow Dunham studying how children think about the social groups around them.
-She plans to pursue graduate studies in development and psychopathology.
-Outside of the lab, Haley enjoys dancing, cooking new recipes, and watching lots of movies at local theaters.
+Rebecca graduated from the University of Pennsylvania in 2023 with a BA in Cognitive Neuroscience and a minor in Psychology.
+As an undergraduate, she worked in the Changing Brain Lab with Dr. Allyson Mackey, where she completed her thesis on children’s curiosity, motivation, and reward learning.
+She also worked in the Risk & Resilience Lab with Dr. Sarah Jaffee studying social belonging in emerging adults.
+She plans to pursue graduate studies in clinical psychology with a neuroscience focus.
+Outside of the lab, Rebecca enjoys cooking, musical theatre, and photography.

 Aanchalika is an undergraduate student majoring in Behavioral Neuroscience with a minor in Women’s Gender and Sexuality Studies.
 She has previously worked on a research project with her district’s health board on the effects of acute stress on adolescent brain development.
 She is interested in learning how experiences during adolescent brain development influence behavior and health throughout adulthood.
-After graduating, Aanchalika plans to apply to medical school and pursue a career in either pediatrics or gynecology.
+After graduating, Aanchalika plans to apply to medical school and pursue a career in neurology.
 In her free time, she enjoys crocheting and visiting art museums.

 Maddy is an undergraduate student at Northeastern majoring in behavioral neuroscience and minoring in art.
 Currently, she is helping to conduct research surrounding development and memory.
 Maddy was awarded a Project-Based Exploration for the Advancement of Knowledge (PEAK) Award to support her work in the lab.
 After graduation, she is hoping to attend medical school and pursue a career in pediatric psychology, while continuing to focus on the neurological processes that contribute to learning.
 In her free time, Maddy spends a lot of time in bookstores and coffee shops, and she loves to paint and draw!